-In order to make your wine crystal clear, it goes through a fining process.
-The most popular fining techniques involve products that are animal-derived and made from egg whites, gelatin, fish bladder, or casein.
-Although these products do come out of the wine along with all the small particles in the wine that stick to them, it is possible for traces of the fining agents to be absorbed into the wine.
-Vegan wines most often still go through the fining process but winemakers will either use minerals or manually filter the wines to make them clear.
+In order to make your wine clear, winemakers put it through a fining process.
+The most popular fining techniques involve animal-derived products made from egg whites, gelatin, fish bladder, or casein.
+Although these products do come out of the wine along with all the small particles that stick to them, it's possible for traces of the fining agents to be absorbed into the wine — hence not all wine being vegan.